|

 Photograph Collection, 1909-1912

-12 b&w photo prints
+12 B/W photo prints

 SWCPC 419 E1

-Comprised of images of the community of Soash, Texas established in 1909
+Comprised of images of the community of Soash, Texas established in 1909 as part

-as part of a land promotion project in West Texas.
+of a land promotion project in West Texas.

-Soash, Texas was established in 1909 by William Pulver Soash as part of a land development
+Soash, Texas was established in 1909 by William Pulver Soash as part of a land

-175,000 acres of land from Christopher Slaughter.
-Soash built several business buildings,
+purchase 100,000 to 175,000 acres of land from Christopher Slaughter.
+Soash

-a post office, water works, telephone exchange and telegraph office, and electric plant.
-A
+built several business buildings, a post office, water works, telephone exchange

-drought from 1909-1912 discouraged further growth and the town dried up.
+further growth and the town dried up.

 Lopez, Barry